wjmelements/evm/README.md

 ### Disassembler
 * Label JUMPDEST in JUMPI and JUMP args
 ### Execution
-* Flags to include gas and status in a full JSON report
+* Flags to include gas, status, and/or state changes in a full JSON report
+* Mock code, balance, storage before execution

 # Contributing
 Please use camelCase for methods and variables but snake\_case for types.